GioyeTheDev/Windows-1-Bat-Edition/README.md

-If you're Prydev, please download Win 1.2 Bat Edition Folder and open Windows1Launcher.
+If you're Prydev (Or Someone Else), please download The Latest Version Available* and then Open The Launcher.
+The Launcher Can Change Name And Folder. so for 1.0 and 1.2 it's name is "Windows1Launcher" Or "System".
 # Windows-1-Bat-Edition
 ## Windows 1 Bat Edition,  this is a succesful test to make Windows 1 Using Only Bat Files.
-Update: Try Windows 1.2 Bat Edition!
+### Update: Try Windows 1.2 Bat Edition!
+Also Don't. just the last version.